A beginner's guide to fossil hunting

 Here are a few rules that all fossil-hunters need to follow:

-Finding fossils does require a bit of patience, so children might need reminding that they aren’t guaranteed to find anything and will have to look at rocks for more than a few seconds.
-It's worth it though:
+- Finding fossils does require a bit of patience, so children might need reminding that they aren’t guaranteed to find anything and will have to look at rocks for more than a few seconds.